ProfessionalFarmer/loonR/README.md

 ## About package name

-Then 'loon' is taken from the word 'Kowloon'.
+The 'loon' is taken from the word 'Kowloon'.
 Loon stands for dragon in chinese.

 ## About this package